-357 Candidates are responsible for documenting the quality, impact, and extent to which their

-- accomplishments use or expand disciplinary knowledge or skills.
+- 357 Candidates are responsible for documenting the quality, impact, and extent to which their - 358 accomplishments use or expand disciplinary knowledge or skills.
 This section outlines the criteria for the - evaluation of RSCA in the college and candidate's responsibilities regarding RTP files and materials.

-- 360

-- 361 2.2.1 RSCA File
+2.2.1 RSCA File

-- 362363 2.2.1.1 Required Materials
+2.2.1.1 Required Materials

-- 364

-365 Candidate's files must include:
+- Candidate's files must include: - a.

-- 366 a.
 RSCA narrative written on the fillable form. - b.
 All published peer-reviewed research, scholarly, and creative activities for the review period only. - 368 RSCA claimed in prior actions cannot be included.
-Examples of published peer-reviewed research - 369 include but are not limited to books, articles, films, and other media, policy or program development, - 370 legislation, new statewide curriculum, patent applications, training videos, and digital creations or tools.
-371 Such materials shall be included in the file, with links for digital products made included in the PDS or 372 made available in the appropriate format.
-Furthermore, candidates have the option to include accepted, 373 in press, or forthcoming PSCA as per the following guidelings: - in press, or forthcoming RSCA as per the following guidelines: - 1.
-Candidates submitting materials for RTP have the option to include accepted, in press, or - forthcoming RSCA for the period of review.
+Examples of published peer-reviewed research - include but are not limited to books, articles, films, and other media, policy or program development, - legislation, new statewide curriculum, patent applications, training videos, and digital creations or tools. - 371 Such materials shall be included in the file, with links for digital products made included in the PDS or - made available in the appropriate format.
+Furthermore, candidates have the option to include accepted, - in press, or forthcoming RSCA as per the following guidelines: - 1.
+Candidates submitting materials for RTP have the option to include accepted, in press, or - 375 forthcoming RSCA for the period of review.
 Alternately, if they deem it beneficial for future actions, - they may withhold such materials for a subsequent RTP action.
-When candidates decide to withhold these materials, such items must be listed under Works in Progress on the PDS. - 2.
-In cases of post-tenure promotion, candidates may only include publications and all in press, - 379 forthcoming, or accepted RSCA that had not been previously claimed in a prior successful action. - 380 c.
+When candidates decide to withhold - 377 these materials, such items must be listed under Works in Progress on the PDS. - 2.
+In cases of post-tenure promotion, candidates may only include publications and all in press, - forthcoming, or accepted RSCA that had not been previously claimed in a prior successful action. - 380 c.
 For candidates who author externally funded RSCA grants and choose to highlight those as an - achievement in the narrative, the file must include: (1) summary or description of funded project; (2) - length of grant period; (3) granting agency; (4) amount of award; (5) brief description of candidate's role in authorship and implementation. - d.
 Proof of publication status as defined in Section 2.2.5 for all in press, forthcoming, and accepted - 385 RSCA submitted with the RTP file. - e.
 Proof of peer review as defined in Section 2.2.3.

-387388 2.2.1.2 Optional Materials
+388 2.2.1.2 Optional Materials

-- The inclusion of non-peer-reviewed publications is optional.
-As such, the absence of such materials shall

-not be viewed as negative for any candidate.
+The inclusion of non-peer-reviewed publications is optional.
+As such, the absence of such materials shall not be viewed as negative for any candidate.

-- 392

-393 2.2.1.3 Excluded Materials
+2.2.1.3 Excluded Materials

-- Candidates cannot include other evidence of unpublished RSCA (e.g., works in progress, conference presentations, and invited lectures).
-Listing such items on the PDS is sufficient. - 397
+Candidates cannot include other evidence of unpublished RSCA (e.g., works in progress, conference presentations, and invited lectures).
+Listing such items on the PDS is sufficient.

-398 2.2.2 RSCA Narrative
+2.2.2 RSCA Narrative